kuroko-lang/kuroko/README.md

 Some other special method names include `__get__`, `__set__`, and `__str__`, which will be explained later.

-_**Note**: Unlike in Python, most types are not actually instances of classes, though many of the same operations still apply to them._
+_**Note**: As in Python, all values are objects, but internally within the Kuroko VM not all values are **instances**.
+The difference is not very relevant to user code, but if you are embedding Kuroko it is important to understand._

 ### Inheritance